 If you have a pet with COVID, people around them should wear masks and be sure to wear gloves and wash your hands when cleaning up after them.
 There is a vaccine for animals but so far it is only being used to protect at-risk animals in zoos.
 Eventually there may be a vaccine available for house pets but it isn’t a priority since most pet infections tend to be mild, and since most pets get the infection from their owners.

-The best way to protect your pet is to protect yourself form getting infected.
+The best way to protect your pet is to protect yourself from getting infected.

 More: Pets headlines